JuliaDynamics/DiscreteEvents.jl/README.md

 **Development Documentation** is at https://pbayer.github.io/Simulate.jl/dev

-`Simulate.jl` introduces a **clock** and allows to schedule Julia expressions and functions as **discrete events** for later execution on the clock's time line.
-Expressions or functions can register for **continuous sampling** and then are executed at each clock tick.
-Julia functions can also run as **processes**, which can refer to the clock, respond to events, delay etc. If we **run** the clock,  events are executed in the scheduled sequence, sampling functions are called continuously at each clock tick and processes are served accordingly.
+`Simulate.jl` introduces a **clock** and allows to schedule Julia expressions and functions as **discrete events** for delayed execution on the clock's time line.
+Expressions or functions can register for **sampling** at each clock tick.
+Julia functions can also run as **processes**, registered to the clock, responding to events, delaying etc. If the clock **runs**, events are executed in the scheduled sequence, sampling functions are called at each clock tick and processes can interact with them and with the clock.

 ## Installation